MoenMi/notes/classes/cs438/4-network-layer-data-plane.md

 ### 4.3.1 - IPv4 Datagram Format

+Network-layer packets in the Internet are called datagrams.
+The key fields of these datagrams in IPv4 include:
+- *Version number:* 4 bits that determine the IP protocol version of the datagram.
+- *Header length:* Gives the starting location of the payload, since the datagram can have a variable number of headers.
+- *Type of service:* These bits allow different types of IPv4 datagrams to be distinguished from each other.
+- *Datagram length:* Total length of the datagram.
+- *Identifier, flags, fragmentation offset:* These fields have to do with IP fragmentation, where a large datagram is broken into several smaller datagrams that are then forwarded independently to their destination.
+- *Time-to-live:* Ensures that datagrams do not circulate forever; it is decremented by one each time it encounters a router and terminated when it reaches zero.
+- *Protocol:* Indicates TCP, UDP, or some other transport-layer protocol.
+- *Header checksum:* Used for detecting bit errors in an IP datagram.
+- *Source and destination IP addresses*
+- *Options:* Meant to be used rarely and not included in IPv6.
+- *Data (payload)*

 ### 4.3.2 - IPv4 Addressing

+An **interface** is the connection between a host and the network.
+Each IP address is technically associated with an interface rather than the host or router containing that interface.

+A network that connects multiple host interfaces with one router interface can be called a **subnet**.
+IP addressing assigns an address to a subnet, which may be denoted like the following: 223.1.1.0/24, which indicates that the first 24 bits are the subnet address and the /24, called the **subnet mask**, indicates that the first 24 bits are this subnet address.

+The Internet's address assignment strategy is called **Classless Interdomain Routing (CIDR)** and uses the form $a.b.c.d/x$, where the first $x$ bits are often referred to as the **prefix** of the address.
+Only the $x$ first bits are considered by routers outside the address's network.

+Before CIDR, the network portions of an IP address were constrained to 8, 16, or 24 bits in length, in an addressing scheme known as **classful addressing**.
+This meant that a class C (/24) subnet could only accomodate 254 hosts (2 of the addresses are reserved for special use).

+The IP broadcast address 255.255.255.255 delivers a message to all hosts on a subnet.

+#### Obtaining a Block of Addresses

+An organization can obtain a block of IP addresses from their ISP.
+ICANN is responsible for providing blocks of IP addresses to the ISPs.

+#### Obtaining a Host Address: The Dynamic Host Configuration Protocol

+The **Dynamic Host Configuration Protocol (DHCP)** allows a host to be allocated an IP address dynamically.
+A network administrator can configure DHCP so that a host is given the same IP address each time it connects to a network, or a host can be given a **temporary IP address**.

+DHCP is often called a **plug-and-play** or **zeroconf** (zero-configuration) protocol.

+DHCP is a client-server protocol, whose client is typically a newly arriving host wanting to obtain network configuration information.
+In the simplest case, each subnet will have a DHCP server.

+For a newly arriving host, the DHCP protocol is a 4-step process:
+- *DHCP server discovery:* A **DHCP discover message**, which a client sends within a UDP packet to port 67, is used to find a DHCP server.
+This message is send with the destination IP address of 255.255.255.255 and a source IP address of 0.0.0.0.
+- *DHCP server offer(s):* The DHCP server responds with a **DHCP offer message** that is broadcast to all nodes on the subnet using 255.255.255.255.
+- *DHCP request:* The newly arriving client will choose from its server offers and respond to its selected offer with a **DHCP request message**, echoing the configuration parameters.
+- *DHCP ACK:* The server responds to the DHCP request message with a **DHCP ACK message**, confirming the requested parameters.

 ### 4.3.3 - Network Address Translation (NAT)

+**Network Adress Translation (NAT)** allows a router to behave as a single device with a single IP address to the outside world, while each device on its network has a private address.

+Each NAT-enabled router has a **NAT translation table** that can be used to know which internal host to forward a program to, using port numbers to track the internal hosts.
+When the NAT-enabled router receives an outgoing request, it indexes the destination IP address, destination port, source IP address, and source port.
+Then, it rewrites the source IP address and port before sending the request out to the destination.

+NAT has some issues, such as interfering with servers running on home networks.

 ### 4.3.4 - IPv6

+The primary motivation for the development of IPv6 was the realization that the number of available IPv4 IP addresses would run low eventually.

+#### IPv6 Datagram Format

+The most important additions in the IPv6 format are as follows:
+- *Expanded addressing capabilities:* IPv6 increases the size of the IP address from 32 bits to 128 bits.
+It also introduces **anycast addresses**, which allow a datagram to be delivered by any one of a group of hosts.
+- *A stream-lined 40-byte header:* Smaller headers allow for faster processing by routers.
+- *Flow labeling:* **Flow** is an elusive term without a clear definition.

+#### Transitioning from IPv4 to IPv6

+IPv6 compatible devices are backwards compatible with IPv4, but IPv4 devices cannot handle IPv6.

+The approach that has been taking to handle the IPv4 to IPv6 transition is called **tunneling**, which involves putting an entire IPv6 message as the payload of an IPv4 message in order to get it through IPv4 devices.

 ## 4.4 - Generalized Forwarding and SDN